Preparing for Abdominal or Pelvic Surgery: How Physiotherapy Supports Your Recovery

 A bit of planning can ease your transition home after surgery:

-Discuss medical-grade compression garments with your surgical team, such as SRC Recovery Shorts or abdominal tubigrip
+Discuss medical-grade compression garments with your surgical team, such as SRC Recovery Shorts or abdominal tubigrip.

-Understand and respect your personal recovery timeline, which varies depending on your surgery and individual needs
+Understand and respect your personal recovery timeline, which varies depending on your surgery and individual needs.

 Post-Op Physiotherapy